shuddha2021/Interactive-Sudoku-Puzzle/README.md

 - Web browser with HTML5 support

 ### Running the Game
-- Simply open the index.html file in a web browser to play the game.
+- Simply open the index.html file in a web browser to play the game, or visit [sudoku-peach.vercel.app](https://sudoku-peach.vercel.app) to play it online.

 ### Modifying the Game
 - Customize the game by adjusting JavaScript code to change puzzle generation, difficulty level, and user interface enhancements.